 As a mandatory reporter, you MUST by law make a report if you have reason to believe abuse, abandonment, neglect, or financial exploitation of a vulnerable adult has occurred.

-To report abuse or neglect of a vulnerable adult in Washington State, call the:
+To report abuse or neglect of a vulnerable adult in Washington State:

-• Call the Complaint Resolution Unit toll-free hotline at 1-800-562-6078 if the person that you suspect is being abused or neglected is living in a nursing home, boarding home, or adult family home.
+- Call the Residential Care Services’ Complaint Resolution Unit (CRU) toll-free hotline at 1-800-562-6078 if the person that you suspect is being abused, neglected, abandoned, or exploited is living in a long-term care setting which includes:

-• Make an online report to Adult Protective Services (APS) if the person you suspect is being abused is living in their own home or somewhere other than a residential care facility.
+- Make an online report to Adult Protective Services (APS) if the person you suspect is being abused, neglected, abandoned, or exploited is living in their own home or somewhere other than a long-term care setting listed above.
 You can also make a report to APS toll-free by calling 1-877-734-6277.
 Learn more about what happens after you contact APS

 People who are not mandatory reporters are also strongly encouraged to report abuse.
 Learn more about reporting abuse if you are not a mandatory reporter.